 Make sure the hinges are up against the T&G boards with a 5mm gap at the top of the Door.
 Once positioned, secure all hinges to the Door Panel into the framework behind.

 TURN BUTTONS

-Position and secure a Turn Button to the top and bottom of the Door, into the Slamming Strip behind as shown above.
+Position and secure a Turn Button to the top and bottom of the Door Panel as shown above.

 RIM LOCK RECEIVER